lexabu/react-char-fill/README.md

 #### Props

 - `rating` (number, required): The current rating value.
 - `character` (string, required): The character used to represent the rating.
+This can be any character shown in utils/characters.ts
 - `maxRating` (number, required): The maximum rating value.
 - `emptyColor` (string, optional): The color for the empty rating characters.
 Default is `lightgray`.
 - `fillColor` (string, optional): The color for the filled rating characters.
 Default is `gray`.